 - seem dehydrated – they’re doing fewer wees than usual or no wees at all, look pale and thin, have sunken eyes, cold hands and cold feet, or are drowsy or cranky

 - have trouble breathing or swallowing their saliva

 - feel tightness in their jaw.

 Your GP might order a throat swab to check whether a virus or bacteria is causing the infection.

-The GP might also suggest a blood test, which can help look for glandular fever.
+The GP might also suggest a blood test, which can look for glandular fever.

-You can treat your child’s symptoms by giving your child:
+When your child has tonsillitis, you can treat the symptoms by giving your child:

-- paracetamol in recommended doses to help with the pain.
+- paracetamol or ibuprofen in recommended doses to help with the pain.

 Sometimes your GP might suggest a short course of corticosteroids for the pain.